Seandowling123/Market-Data-NetApp/README.md

 # Market-Data-NetApp

-Web app for display market data from ticker.
+Web app for display market data from a stock ticker.
 Done using a .NET backend with a React.js front end.
 ##
 ## First page after opening app.